 5. Wild Salmon

 As the year draws to an end, the daylight hours decrease, as does your body’s natural storehouse of vitamin D starts.
 This is a super essential nutrient that is vital for keeping your immunity in tiptop shape and thus, warding off those pesky flu-causing viruses.
-Research shows that people with healthy vitamin D levels not only suffer from fewer respiratory tract infections but also displayed faster signs of recovery after getting sick as compared to
+Research shows that people with healthy vitamin D levels not only suffer from fewer respiratory tract infections but also displayed faster signs of recovery after getting sick as compared to those who were vitamin D-deficient.10

 While sun exposure is generally the most reliable source of vitamin D, this can seem close to impossible between the months of October and January.
 So your next best bet is salmon.
 Not farmed, but wild.
 A group of researchers from Boston University found that a serving of wild salmon weighing 3.5 ounces contains 988 IU of vitamin D, which is almost 65 percent more than the US recommended daily allowance of 600 IU set in 2010.
 In comparison, farmed salmon contained only 25 percent of the vitamin D content of wild salmon.11